 The 253.7nm Ultraviolet Germicidal Irradiation (UV-C) wavelength is an invaluable tool for an HVACR system.
 By leveraging germicidal energy to keep refrigeration coils free of microbial growth, facility managers also enjoy the benefit of reducing the spread of airborne infectious agents.

 However, some facility managers may hesitate to leverage these benefits due to a concern about ozone.
 The Ultraviolet spectrum has four wavelengths, (see illustration below), labeled: UV-A (400 to 315 nm); UV-B (315 to 280 nm); very high energy and destructive UV-C (280 to 200 nm); and Vacuum UV (200 to 100 nm).
-Only this last wavelength, Vacuum UV, is capable of producing ozone.
+Ozone can only be produced at wavelengths below 240nm, with peak production occurring at 185nm.
 Therefore, lamps operating at 253.7nm–the most common germicidal wavelength–CANNOT produce ozone.

 Another layer of ozone protection has to do with the construction of low-pressure mercury vapor lamps.

 Most germicidal lamps, including those from UV Resources, are produced with doped quartz glass, which blocks the transmission of the 185nm ozone-producing wavelength.
 The doped quartz glass allows the 253.7nm radiation to pass through, but it blocks the 185nm wavelength from escaping.
 Therefore, germicidal lamps with doped glass CANNOT produce ozone.

 Researchers know that “ozone residuals are destroyed at UV light wavelengths ranging from 250 to 260nm.”
 In other words, the 253.7nm germicidal UV-C lamp will actually destroy ozone!

 HOW IT WORKS